Side by Side grant-funded projects

 Location: Central and outlying districts of Leeds

-Midaye will provide emotional wellbeing sessions for women from Somali communities.
+Midaye will offer emotional wellbeing sessions for women from Somali communities.
 Women will be given the opportunity to discuss issues such female genital mutilation (FGM), coming from a war-torn background, extensive bereavement, and cultural isolation.
-The group will mirror traditional ways that women in the Horn of Africa provide support to each other and will be led by members’ priorities.
+The group will mirror traditional ways that women in the Horn of Africa give support to each other and will be led by members’ priorities.
 Groups will be facilitated by women with personal experience of the issues raised.

 Lead organisation: Midaye Somali Development Network